 The main trailhead car park is along the base of Black Mountain on Caswell Drive.
 To use this car park you will need to travel from the city to the lake, loop around and head up Caswell Drive.
 This trailhead is around 7 km from the Canberra GPO and around a 10 minute drive.
 Be careful otherwise you will drive past the entry

 Turn off into the car park.
-You will need to turn off Caswell Drive heading along the base of Black Mountain Avoid accessing this car park during peak hour
+You will need to turn off Caswell Drive heading along the base of Black Mountain.
+Avoid accessing this car park during peak hour during the week

 This car park will comfortably fit around 20+ cars